cp-itb/study/materi/bruteforce.md

 }
 ```

+This is related to bit operations.
+You can search on google if you want to know how this works.

 ### Enumerating All Subset of Size K

 If you want to find all subset having sized K, you can do it with this magic trick: